Modular Analog Computing

 Cycle time knob.
 Determines the time before the cycle is re-started.

 Initialization time knob.
-Determines the time to initialize the integrators (also the pause between cycles).
+Determines the time to initialize the integrators (therefore the pause between cycles).

 In cyclical mode, the operation is carried out for the length of time set by the dedicated knob.
 After the initialization time, the operation continues for the predetermined time, and can be paused at any time - or stopped.

-This module also generates an auxiliary sawtooth signal which can be used to realize interesting functions.
+This module can also generate an auxiliary signal, useful to realize interesting functions.